rajamanohar9/simple-web-page-using-bootstrap/README.md

 step4:-Now use this cammand "npm install lite-server --save-dev " and click enter

-step5:-Now use this cammand "pm install bootstrap@4.0.0 --save" and click enter
+step5:-Now use this cammand "npm install bootstrap@4.0.0 --save" and click enter

 step6:-Now use this cammand "npm install jquery@3.3.1 popper.js@1.12.9 --save" and click enter